-Task # 6 - Monitoring
+Task #6 - Monitoring

-Design a plan to monitor implementation of mitigatory or compensatory measures and project impacts during construction, operation and decommissioning of the power plant.
-An Environmental Management Plan for the long term operations of the site should also be prepared.
+Design a plan to monitor implementation of mitigatory or compensatory measures and project impacts during and post development.
+An Environmental Management Plan for the long term operations of the facility should also be prepared.

 An outline monitoring programme should be included in the EIA, and a detailed version submitted to NEPA for approval after the granting of the permit and prior to the commencement of the development.
 At the minimum the monitoring programme and report should include: